johnpaulbalagolan/LR-Data/Readme.md

 		},
     }

-Customizable tasks are defined in the `tasks` hash.  `validation` is the task name for validating incoming docs.  `insert` is the task you wish to use to save the data
+Customizable tasks are defined in the `tasks` hash.  `validate` is the task name for validating incoming docs.  `insert` is the task you wish to use to save the data

 #Startup
 There are scripts inside of src to get you started.